RaulSBunicenha/learning-css-position/README.md

 These spaces are because of the line break.
 If you comment that or join the divs, it'll work.
 But is that all right?

 So, with that property, we can't organize elements side by side, with width and height as we want.

+## display: block;

+It's used for elements that fill the entire row.

+If we put a `margin-left: auto`, that div will move to right;